How to look after your Spa or Hot Tub

 Oxidise you water

-In order to keep your water in perfect condition it is recommended that you use a shock or oxidiser such as Spa Fusion in your hot tub on a weekly basis, this will destroy any build up for bather waste such as cosmetics, perspiration and bacteria that will feed algae.
+In order to keep your water in perfect condition, it is recommended that you use a shock or oxidiser such as Spa Fusion in your hot tub on a weekly basis, this will destroy any build up for bather waste such as cosmetics, perspiration, and bacteria that will feed algae.
 We suggest doing this at night as you must leave the hot tub for 8 hours before entering.
-Please follow supplier instructions.
+Please follow the supplier instructions.

 If you have any questions, please do not hesitate to contact us.
 Click here for our downloadable spa care guide